 In addition, the Fund Manager intends to work with the Property Manager towards growing the net operating income earned through pursuing an active leasing strategy.
 The Fund Manager expects to implement its strategy in two principal ways: first, the Company will maintain and expand the fixed increases in the rental rates of tenants during the course of the term, which are already present in most of the Properties' leases.
-The Company will attempt to negotiate increased rental rates when current leases with below-market rents expire.
+The Company expect that this feature will also be present in most, if not all, future lease contracts.
+Second, the Company will attempt to negotiate increased rental rates when current leases with below-market rents expire.
 As leases expire, the Company will have the opportunity to change rental rates, to revise lease terms and conditions, to relocate existing tenants, and to reconfigure or expand tenant spaces.
 For the portion of GLA designated for retail, the Property Manager may negotiate to expand a successful retailer's space or to take back space from an underperforming retailer or may seek to obtain commitments from new retailers for existing available space or planned expansions.